 For more information, contact Cindy Brown Barnes at (202) 512-7215 or email@example.com.

 Recommendation for Executive Action

-Comments: DOL agreed with this recommendation.
-The agency noted that it actively plans and makes public the research and evaluation topics for these evaluations, but it did not identify a timeline or measures it would take to augment these basic steps.
+Comments: DOL agreed with this recommendation, The agency noted that it actively plans and makes public the research and evaluation topics for these evaluations, but it did not identify a timeline or measures it would take to augment these basic steps.
 DOL also stated that it will consult with stakeholders regarding the employment and training needs of specific populations.
-We will consider closing this recommendation when DOL completes these efforts.
+In 2020, DOL reported that it is developing a multi-year strategic research plan and working to ensure that investments in research are targeted to the most relevant, impactful topics.
+As part of the plan, they are considering implementation of the Foundations for Evidence-Based Policymaking Act of 2018 (the "Evidence Act"), evolving needs to develop an evidence base regarding actions taken during the current economic downturn, and significant legislative and regulatory changes to DOL programs in the previous year.
+We will consider closing this recommendation when DOL consults with other federal agencies and completes these efforts.

 Recommendation: The Secretary of DOL should develop and publish a multi-year strategic research plan for evaluation of its employment and training programs that includes assessing the completeness and results of efforts to coordinate among E&T programs to address overlap and fragmentation.
 In developing this plan, DOL should also consult with other federal agencies and key stakeholders on ways to address gaps in information on how multiple programs are serving the employment and training needs of specific populations, such as Native Americans, youth, and refugees.
 (Recommendation 1)